-Keep in mind this rule applies to any bass-like fish, not just rock cod.
-Fish I normally cook whole include: largemouth and smallmouth bass, black seabass, porgies, small carp, small snapper, freshwater drum, croakers, spotted sea trout, yellow perch, pompano, triggerfish, etc.
+Fish I’ll normally cook whole include: largemouth and smallmouth bass, black seabass, porgies, small carp, small snapper, freshwater drum, croakers, spotted sea trout, yellow perch, pompano, triggerfish, etc.

-If the fish are small, I crispy fry them, often Chinese style.
+If the fish are small enough to fit into a wok, I crispy fry them, Asian style.
 But summer is for grilling.
-First I slice the fish several times perpendicular to the backbone — this opens the fish to the heat better, so it cooks evenly — then I coat them in olive oil and salt, then, after the fish are grilled, sauce them with an herb vinaigrette.
-I have a recipe for this method, using porgies and oregano oil, in Hunt, Gather, Cook.
+First I slice the fish several times perpendicular to the backbone — this opens the fish to heat better, so it cooks evenly — then I coat them in olive oil and salt, then, after the fish are grilled, sauce them with an herb vinaigrette.
+I have a recipe for this method, using porgies and oregano oil, in my first cookbook, Hunt, Gather, Cook.

-This time I chose a basil vinaigrette I developed with my friend Elise over at Simply Recipes.
-Why basil? because it’s summer, and it felt right.
+Sometimes I stick with just salt, pepper and lemon, sometimes I use that oregano oil.
+Sometimes I season the fish with a basil vinaigrette I developed with my friend Elise over at Simply Recipes.
+Why basil? because in summer, basil feels right.
 You could use any herb you want.
-Or leave the sauce out completely and just go with lemon.
+Or leave the sauce out completely.

 Grilling a whole fish is not difficult, but there are a few tricks to doing it without having the fish stuck to your grill grates.
-Any whole fish will do, but you generally want them single-serving size, about 9-14 inches long.
+Any whole fish will do, but you generally want them single-serving size, about 9 to 14 inches long.
 Make sure they are well coated in oil, well salted and make sure your grill is nice and hot, and you will be fine.